learn-co-curriculum/swift-optionals-reading/README.md

 ## Optionals

-Swift handles `nil` compatibility by automatically generating what is called the "optional-type" of every possible class.
-The language handles this distinction with the syntax of appending a `?` ("question mark") to the end of the class name (though you may also see `Optional<T>` or `Optional<Element>` floating around the internet).
+If you need a variable that can be either a value or `nil`, its type needs to reflect that.
+Swift handles this distinction by appending a `?` ("question mark") to the end of the class name.
 So, if we have a class `SomeClass`, its optional type will be represented as `SomeClass?`.
+A variable of type `SomeClass` can *only* hold instances of that class.
+A variable of type `SomeClass?` can hold an instance or `nil`.

-This "optional" types provides a "wrapper" for the class that can encapsulate `nil`.
-It essentially reads as *an-instance-of-SomeClass-or-nil*, as opposed to the normal *definitely-and-only-an-instance-of-SomeClass*.
+The "optional" types provide a wrapper for the class that can encapsulate `nil`.
+They essentially read as *an-instance-of-SomeClass-or-nil*, as opposed to the normal *definitely-and-only-an-instance-of-SomeClass*.
 It's important to understand the distinction here: **a class's type and its optional type are not the same type.** An instance of the `SomeClass?` optional *cannot* be assigned to an instance of `SomeClass` without first being "unwrapped" from the potential that it actually contains `nil`.
 The term "unwrapping" effectively means "handling the `nil` case".

 The optional is defining the expectation that an object will be of a specific class but without committing to it actually having any contents.
 It's like having presents under a Christmas tree before Christmas Day: there's every expectation that underneath the colorful box-shaped pieces of wrapping paper there resides a plethora of highly-anticipated presents.
 However, without being able to open those presents until the appropriate time, we can't be *certain* that within the paper there is actually anything other than thin air.
 For all that we explicitly know until Christmas morning, each one of those presents could actually be a cruel trick: